 Habitat loss on Pelee Island due to conversion of land to agricultural use has been the largest threat to the Canadian blue racer population.
 Fortunately, much of the prime habitat for this species on the island is now protected by provincial nature reserves and land trusts.
 Road mortality and human persecution, as well as development, also threaten this small population.

-Current Status & Protections
+Current Status and Protections

 Learn more about reptile and amphibian conservation and what you can do to help these species on our Reptile and Amphibian Stewardship page.